taiyal/Rhythm-Station/ReadMe.txt

 shakesoda+rstation at gmail dot com.

 [Compiling on Linux/gcc]
+At the moment linux compiling is pretty straight forward:
-Make sure you've installed:
+  1. Make sure that you have following installed:
     - gl, glew, libglfw
-- libpng14, zlib
+    - libpng14, zlib, lua
     - openal, freealut, vorbisfile
+  2. After cloning, run "autoreconf --install"
+  3. Run "./configure"
+  4. If everything went well, you can now run "make"
+  5. After compiling, "./rstation"